November 15 in History

 1914 – Canton Bulldog Harry Turner became the first player to die from game-related injuries (spinal) in the “Ohio League”, the direct predecessor to the National Football League.

-1920 – First assembly of the League of Nations was held in Geneva, Switzerland.
+1920 – The first assembly of the League of Nations was held in Geneva, Switzerland.

 1926 – The National Broadcasting Company (NBC) launched with a radio network of 24 stations across the USA.

-1956 – Li’l Abner opened at St James Theater New York City.
+1956 – Li’l Abner opened at St James Theater in New York City.

 1959 – The murders of the Clutter Family in Holcomb, Kansas occurred, which inspired Truman Capote’s non-fiction book In Cold Blood.

 1969 – Wendy’s Hamburgers opened in Columbus, Ohio.

 1971 – Intel advertised the 4004-processor, the first microprocessor.

 1979 – The Unabomber struck for the first time when a bomb exploded in the cargo cabin of an American Airlines 727 on its way from Chicago to Washington.

 1980 – #1 Hit November 15, 1980 – December 26, 1980: Kenny Rogers – Lady